MarcL/marclittlemore.com/src/posts/2026/2026-01-25-rescuing-my-bricked-m1-macbook-pro.md

 * **FileVault** is disk encryption.
 It makes your data unreadable if the laptop is stolen, but it doesn't stop someone from wiping the whole machine.
 * **Recovery Lock** is what I was dealing with.
 It's an MDM hurdle that locks the recovery partition itself.
 It's there to stop someone from simply hitting "factory reset" on a stolen laptop and reusing it.

 I was eventually told by the IT provider to call Apple Support.
 They suggested that Apple could remove the recovery lock if I provided proof of purchase (which I had).
-When I finally escalating the issue to someone technical at Apple, he was a bit patronising but somewhat helpful.
+When I finally escalated the issue to someone technical at Apple, he was a bit patronising but somewhat helpful.
 He confirmed they couldn't actually remove the recovery key as it's a core security feature.

 He suggested the MDM hadn't actually been removed since I could still see the login screen.
 It turned out that this wasn't actually correct, but it confirmed one thing: I was on my own to figure out how to wipe the hardware as nobody knew how to!